Marker-Inc-Korea/Korean-SAT-LLM-Leaderboard/README.md

 Test how well your fine-tuned Korean LLM performs on a 10-year benchmark of the Korean CSAT and see what score it would achieve right now!

+cf) To prevent data leakage, this benchmark only includes models released before each year's CSAT (Suneung) on the leaderboard.

 ### 🚨 Notice: 2025 SAT (1-Year) Model Performance Comparison Results

 The current benchmark has been completed using GPT-based models.
 Future performance evaluations for other models will be